Eldave93/Machine-Learning-in-Python-20-21/README.md

 - Work in Progress

-If you want to download and view them **offline**, one way to do so is to right click on the links above, and click "save link as".
+If you want to download and view them **offline**, you can right click on the links above, and click "save link as".
 These are .html files that you can open using any web browser (I use chrome).

 ## Viewing Exercises

-If you want to view the Exercises.ipynb on the **online**, you can just follow the links below:
+If you want to view the Exercises **online**, you can just follow the links below:
 - <a href="https://Eldave93.github.io/Machine-Learning-in-Python-20-21//Week_08_SVM/SVM_Exercises.html" title="SVM Exercises">SVM Exercises</a>

 If you want to view them **offline**, then follow the same instructions as above for the Notes.

 ## Running the Juypter Notebooks

-If you want to run the .ipynb on the **cloud**, the easiest method is to click the "Launch Binder" button at the top of this page.
+If you want to run the Juypter Notebooks on the **cloud**, the easiest method is to click the "Launch Binder" button at the top of this page.
 - It make take a little bit to copy and install everything when you first get it set up, so its a good time to make a cup of tea.
 - Once working, the scripts are relatively quick to run.